raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/print-at-boot-and-shutdown.md

 # Print statements at boot and shut-down
 {: .no_toc }

 For some use cases it may be very handy to have a concise log file with all the times when your Raspberry Pi booted up and shut down.
-Here we will write two simple Python scripts and run them using boot and shutdown services.
+Here we will do this using Python and boot and shutdown services.
 {: .fs-6 .fw-300 }

 ## Table of contents